What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Pay for care in your own home and home health aids.

-Depending on the policy, Short term care may also cover:
+Depending on the policy, short-term care may also cover:

 • Hospice care.